 *The initial TPS designation by Secretary Mayorkas stated that applicants had to be continuously present in the U.S. since March 1st, 2022.
 The Department of Homeland Security has updated this requirement in order to extend TPS to a greater number of eligible applicants.
 Please review the USCIS webpage for Ukrainian TPS for more information.

 You may be interested in filing for TPS even if you already have a different application or petition pending such as asylum or a family-based visa petition.
 You can have TPS while also holding another status such as humanitarian parole.

 Asylum is a form of humanitarian protection that you can apply for only from within the U.S. Asylum is not approved based on nationality alone.
 You have to demonstrate your own personal story of persecution or danger.

 If you are a green card holder you may file a family visa petition for your spouse or unmarried children.
-If you are a U.S. citizen you may filed a family visa petition for your spouse, married or unmarried children, parents, or siblings.
-If the visa petition is approved, your family member will be granted permanent residency (green card).
-If you think that you may qualify for a family visa petition, please contact Arrive Ministries to schedule a consult appointment.
+If you are a U.S. citizen you may file a family visa petition for your spouse, married or unmarried children, parents, or siblings.
+If the petition is approved, your family member will be granted permanent residency.
+If you think that you may qualify to file a family visa petition please contact Arrive Ministries to schedule a consult appointment.

-Lautenberg “Former Soviet Union” Affidavit of Relationship Program
+You may file a special form called the Lautenberg “Former Soviet Union” Affidavit of Relationship if:

-+You have a lawful immigration status (refugee, asylum, permanent residency (green card), or U.S. citizenship); and
+(1) You have a lawful immigration status (refugee, asylee, permanent residency, or U.S. citizenship);

 If you think that you might qualify for this program, please contact Arrive Ministries to complete a phone intake.
 This affidavit must be submitted by a Resettlement Agency.
 You cannot file this affidavit on your own.